 How to execute ‘audacious’ goals

 John Doerr is an engineer, acclaimed venture capitalist and the chairman of Kleiner Perkins.
 In this Ted Talk, he breaks down why the secret to success is setting the right goals.
-Doerr shows us how we can get back on track with "Objectives and Key Results," or OKRs -- a goal-setting system employed by the likes of Google, Intel and Bono to set and execute audacious goals.
-Learn more about how setting the right goals can mean the difference between success and failure in your mentoring relationship.
+Doerr shows us how we can get back on track with "Objectives and Key Results," or OKRs—a goal-setting system employed by the likes of Google, Intel, and Bono to set and execute audacious goals.
+Learn more about how mentors and mentees setting the right goals can mean the difference between success and failure in your mentoring program.

 An organization that is developing a workplace mentoring program is usually looking to fix a problem, such as a high employee turnover rate or lack of diversity.
-Goals not only create targeted solutions for these problems; they also measure the ROI of your mentorship program.
+Mentor program goals not only create targeted solutions for these problems; they also measure the ROI of your mentorship program.

 It's worthwhile to share what Wendy Axelrod, author of 10 Steps to Successful Mentoring, has to say about tying your goals to strategic initiatives you have in your organization.
 Our CEO, Matt Reeves interviewed Wendy to understand what successful mentoring programs do differently.
 Here's what she had to say about organizational mentoring goals: